telerik/justmock-docs/advanced-usage/future-mocking.md

 ## Ignore instance for an expectation explicitly

 By default, all mocks are tied to an instance and this is the expected behavior.
 The instance that we created in the following sample is an object of type `UserData`, which has a single method called `ReturnFive()` which returns an integer.
-Then we mock the call to the `ReturnFive()` method for the `fakeUsed` instance of the `UserData` class.
+Then we mock the call to the `ReturnFive()` method for the `fakeUser` instance of the `UserData` class.
 But note that the `ReturnFive()` method will not be mocked for any of the other instances of the `UserData` class.

   #### __[C#]__